carolynduangprom/carolynduangprom.github.io/index.md

 # About me

-I'm a native English speaker, and an experienced technical writer, driven by the desire to make technical content interesting and useful.
+I'm a native English speaker and an experienced technical writer, driven by the desire to make technical content interesting and useful.
 I craft text to help people make sense of complex concepts and procedures.
 I have experience in several software industry sectors including e-learning, web content management, banking, wholesale telecoms billing, and blockchain.
 I've worked in IT startups and global multinationals.

 Before starting my professional career, I was an avid traveler, taking time off to work and backpack in Africa, Europe, and Asia.
 I actively sought out adventures, including cycling through Africa, working on a collective farm, and living for an extended period in a village in Thailand.